suleman-mahmood/card-pay/README.md

 ## Admin

--   To run the script, run `GOOGLE_APPLICATION_CREDENTIALS="./var/credential_google.json" node src/index.js` in the admin directory
+-   To run the script, run `npm run start` in the admin directory